 Many fellow vaginismus sisters around the world are told that their experience of painful sex would go away with one seemingly magical surgical procedure to remove their hymen – a hymenectomy.

-This surgery is advertised as a simple surgery with a quick recovery time (although you may experience light bleeding or spotting as you heal and minimal discomfort) and minimal risks as you recover..
+This surgery is advertised as simple, with a quick recovery time (though you may experience light bleeding or spotting as you heal) and minimal discomfort.

-And of course many fellow vaginismus sisters are looking for a ‘quick fix’ and ‘magic pill’ of course, so this approach seems very enticing!
+You too might be looking for a ‘quick fix’ and ‘magic pill’, so of course this approach seems very enticing!

 But is it actually a miracle?